Shell is writer/director Scott Graham’s feature-length debut – a reserved and distressing tale of isolation, abandonment, and family.

 From this point in the story the drama shifts up a gear, and a general sense of unease sets in as it becomes apparent that – now on the eve of womanhood – Shell’s behaviour has reached a level that Pete (and indeed, the audience) has become uncomfortable with.

 If Shell sounds like a difficult watch, it’s because it is.
 Fortunately, it also happens to be an impressive film.

 This study of loneliness and need for human affection is remarkably accomplished for a debut picture.
 Aided by superb performances from the two leads, Graham emphasises his script’s disheartening tone with starkly rendered visuals of the Scottish landscape, and some noticeably terrific sound design (a boiling kettle, use of a toilet, and howling winds, are all amped up to agonisingly oppressive levels).

-The film’s lean 90-minute running time prevents it from ever becoming stagnant, and its ending offers just the right amount of fulfillment to counteract – without undermining – the somber drama that precedes it.
+The film’s lean 90-minute running time prevents it from ever becoming stagnant, and its ending offers just the right amount of fulfillment to counteract – without undermining – the sombre drama that precedes it.

 Shell is released in selected cinemas on 15th March 2013.

-Watch the a clip from Shell here:
+Watch the trailer for Shell here: